 Our Free Royal Tour Westminster ends in Trafalgar Square / Charing Cross Station

-Look for the guide with our unique blue, red and white umbrella!
+Look for the guide with our unique blue, red and white umbrella with our logo!

-If you can’t find your guide at the meeting point, on this link https://www.wondersoflondon.com/calendar-tour-london/ you will find the guide’s mobile number, just click on the date on the calendar.
+If you can’t find your guide at the meeting point, click here and you will find the guide’s mobile number, just click on the date on the calendar.

 Please be aware that the guide won’t check the phone once the tour has started

 We go out RAIN or SHINE, so if it’s drizzling please remember to bring a rain jacket or an umbrella.

 Only in case of unbearably inclement weather, the tour will be rescheduled and you will be contacted as soon as we can

 Yes you can, but we highly recommend to make a booking which is absolutely free and it takes less than one minute.